 Northern Berkshires for Racial Justice’s (NBRJ) interactive workshop took place within the exhibition in early February, at the museum’s annual Free Day, which drew a crowd of close to 4,000.
 The group prompted museum visitors to answer the questions “How do you consider yourself a messenger in your community?” and “Who are the helpers in your community that you see doing good work?”
 Cave has frequently spoken of himself as a messenger — his art is his mode of communication.

-This April, NBRJ, together with MCLA and Williams College, will host an open mic event inviting community participants to respond to Cave’s provocative question: “Is there racism in heaven?”
+In April, NBRJ, together with MCLA and Williams College, hosted an open mic event that invited community participants to respond to Cave’s provocative question: “Is there racism in heaven?”
 A poetry and fiction workshop is planned for March, when the Northern Berkshire Community Collation brings its Unity teen writing group for a tour of the exhibition.
 Teens will be encouraged to write about their experience with Until.